stigpaulsberg/Genome-4/mandatory_assignment/first_assignment.md

 11. Describe, what is the fundamental difference between the expression of a trait that is determined by polygenes and the expression of a trait determined monogentically.

+- **Polygene** is a group of gene that produces a specific phenotype only when expressed together.

+- **Monogene** is a single gene expressed by itself.

 12. You are a molecular biology scientist travelling with some friends in South America.